danilobellini/dose/README.rst

 Requirements on Mac OS X
 ------------------------

-Everything discussed here happens in a console, you can open one via Spotlight by pressing Command (⌘) + Space and typing ``Terminal``\ .
+Everything discussed here happens in a console, you can open one with Spotlight by pressing Command (⌘) + Space and typing ``Terminal``\ .
 The recommended (and easier) way to install the requirements is via Homebrew_\ , even in Mac OS X 10.11 (El Capitan).
 Another option